weaveworks/weave/site/how-it-works.md

 All of the frames are encrypted with the same ephemeral session key and all must be decrypted by the receiving peer.
-Frames which are to be forwarded on to some further peer will be re-encrypted with the relevant ephemeral session keys for the onwards connections.
+Frames which are to be forwarded on to some further peer will be re-encrypted with the relevant ephemeral session keys for the onward connections.
 Thus all traffic is fully decrypted on every peer it passes through.
 Encryption is again done with the NaCl `secretbox.Seal` function.